The first step in shopping for auto insurance is to decide on the types

 and your home with them.
 Some knock off five percent, 10 percent, or even

-more from either the auto rate or the homeowners rate; some knock off a
+more from either the auto or homeowners rate, and some knock off a percentage

 From a consumers point of view, this dual-policy pricing is an undesirable